 Reviewed by: Dr. Matthew Miller, OD on June 24th, 2022

-It’s rare these days to find someone who isn’t aware of or already in possession of blue light blocking glasses.
+It’s rare these days to find someone who isn’t aware of or already in possession of blue light filtering glasses.
 While it’s super common to see people walking around, rocking a pair of slightly yellow-tinted specks, many haven’t paused to ask “do blue light glasses work?”

 So, do they?
 And if so, how effective are they?
 The effectiveness of blue light glasses depends on the type of lenses and the individual wearing them, which leaves room for a host of varying opinions.

-Below, we explain how much blue light is actually blocked by a blue-light-blocking lens, and discuss the most effective ways to protect your eyes from blue light.
+Below, we explain how much blue light is actually filtered by a blue light filtering lens, and discuss the most effective ways to protect your eyes from blue light.

-How much blue light do blue light glasses block?
+How much blue light do blue light glasses filter?

-The percentage of blue light blocked from a pair of blue light blocking glasses varies from lens to lens.
-Clear lenses with a blue light coating can block between 5% and 40% of the blue light spectrum that can affect your eyes.
+The percentage of blue light filtered from a pair of blue light filtering glasses varies from lens to lens.
+Clear lenses with a blue light coating can filter between 5% and 40% of the blue light spectrum that can affect your eyes.

-If you want to block more blue light, the lenses of your glasses will likely require a yellow or amber tint.
-These tinted lenses, commonly associated with computer glasses, can block up to 65% of blue light, but the ability to wear them when you aren’t in front of a screen is limited.
+If you want to filter more blue light, the lenses of your glasses will likely require a yellow or amber tint.
+These tinted lenses, commonly associated with computer glasses, can filter out up to 65% of blue light, but the ability to wear them when you aren’t in front of a screen is limited.